 e-koʊ is the protagonist and player character of the game.

-He is a 12 year old boy with short black hair, tan skin, and green eyes.
+He is a 12 or 13 year old boy with short black hair, tan skin, and green eyes.
 He wears a stitched, short-sleeve tunic with a distinctive tangerine hue, a brown cummerbund just above the waist that is mostly obscured by an elaborately patterned mantle, and a simple pair of light tan pants that stop just a few inches above his sandals.
 A set of large blue shackles, now disconnected, remain locked to his bandaged wrists.

 His most distinguishing feature is also the reason his hands were bound in the first place: a pair of large white horns, tipped with black, sprout through the bandages that line his head.
 Comparable to those of an ox, the horns are believed by the people of e-koʊs village to be an omen of bad luck, a curse placed upon the boy and those surrounding him.